Anna Keichline: Publications

+Keichline wrote the article: “Modern Wall Construction,” Clay Worker, June 1, 1932.

 Keichline has been mentioned in many publications.
 Her career and professional practices are discussed in Goddess in the Details: product design by women, written by Erika Doering, Rachel Sivitzky, Rebecca Welz, and published by Association of Women Industrial Designers (AWID) in 1994.
 The book is published in conjunction with an exhibition organized by The Association of Women Industrial Designers and the Department of Exhibitions at Pratt Institute.

 Keichline's achievements are also discussed in The patents of a design pioneer: Anna Wagner Keichline, written by Nancy J Perkins, published by Innovation in 1991.
 This publication outlined the profile of Keichline as an American pioneer industrial designer and architect; also emphasizes Keichline's four design patents awarded for multiple-use - a kitchen sink (1912), kitchen 'units' (1926), a folding bed for apartments (1929) and the 'K Brick Building Block' (1927).

 World War I Involvements

 During World War I, Keichline served as a Special Agent in the Military Intelligence Division in Washington D.C.
 When talking about her qualifications for this duty she described herself as, ...twenty-eight and physically somewhat stronger than the average.
 Might add that I can operate and take care of a car [she owned her own automobile].
 The above might suggest a drafting or office job, but if you should deem it advisable to give me something more difficult or as I wish to say more dangerous, I should much prefer it.
 You have asked for my salary in order to rate me. ...last year my fees amounted to something over six thousand.Today her fees amounted to over $92,000 and she received letters from her superiors for the quality of her service.